|

 Standing close to the

-Handbridge end of the bridge is the Ship Inn, whose licence can be traced back to 1770 when the licencee was Mr Stephen Hyde.
+Handbridge end of the bridge is The Ship Inn, whose licence can be traced back to 1770 when the licencee was Mr Stephen Hyde.
 During the period 1850-60, the licencee, Mr William Dutton, was a man of many talents, for as well as landlord he was also a practicing blacksmith, farrier and wheelwright.
 The Ship was indeed a waterside hostelry with around it, manufacturers of twine and rope for fishing nets.
 Fisher folk thronged the courts around Greenaway Street in old-time Handbridge, and they had the run of the river.
+They

 all